krishnayeturu/test/README.md

-# ms-wrkr-admissions-service - Java Commandler
+# ms-admissions-service - Admissions Service Aggregate Repo

 This project was initialized using the [ms-scaffolder repository template](https://gitlab.com/2ndwatch/microservices/templates/ms-scaffolder).
 Please see README-Makefile.md for Makefile command information.